forward/capify-ec2/readme.md

 cap SERVER_NAME_HERE ec2:register_instance -s loadbalancer=ELB_NAME_HERE
 ```

 You need to specify the ELB when reregistering an instance, but not when deregistering.
-This can also be done automatically using the ':load_balanced' setting (see the 'Configuration' section above).
+This can also be done automatically using the `:load_balanced` setting (see the 'Configuration' section above).

 #### Connecting to an Instance via SSH

-Using the 'cap ec2:ssh' command, you can quickly connect to a specific instance, by checking the listing from 'ec2:status' and using the instance number as a parameter, for example:
+Using the `cap ec2:ssh` command, you can quickly connect to a specific instance, by checking the listing from `ec2:status` and using the instance number as a parameter, for example:

 ```ruby
 cap ec2:ssh 1
 ```

-will attempt to connect to instance number 1 (as shown in 'ec2:status'), using the public DNS address provided by AWS.
+will attempt to connect to instance number 1 (as shown in `ec2:status`), using the public DNS address provided by AWS.